pitt-crc/user-manual/docs/faq.md

 ## Accounts and eligibility

 ### I'm graduating soon.
-Can I continue to use CRCD to complete my papers?
+Can I continue to use CRCD to complete my papers? { data-toc-label="Graduating soon" }

 Yes.
 Please see the section on [Sponsored Accounts](getting-started/sponsored_account.md).

-### Can I provide my collaborators, who are outside of Pitt, access to my CRCD allocation?
+### Can I provide my collaborators, who are outside of Pitt, access to my CRCD allocation? { data-toc-label="External collaborators" }

 Yes.
 Please see the section on [Sponsored Accounts](getting-started/sponsored_account.md).

-### I'm an Emeritus Faculty, can I still use CRCD?
+### I'm an Emeritus Faculty, can I still use CRCD? { data-toc-label="Emeritus faculty" }

 Yes.
 In the eyes of CRCD, a Pitt Emeritus Faculty gets the same benefits as an active faculty.

 ## Software and environments

-### I loaded python but where's conda?
+### I loaded python but where's conda? { data-toc-label="Where's conda?" }

 !!! example ""
     === "The Symptom"